TOUR Info Index HOME ©2001UnimaxNYC

-The Unimax Simple, the Safe System -
+The 1990 Unimax Simple & Safe System

-A suggested alternative: using a completely disposable tube grip and needle assembly
+An alternative was using a completely disposable tube grip and needle assembly

-would be an available alternative.
 However, to require the adoption of completely disposable tube, grip and needle

-Current practices seem to us to
+Current practices seem\ed to

 - violate OSHA proper work practices for the safe handling of contaminated equipment,